autonomousvision/autonomousvision.github.io/_posts/2019-04-24-occupancy-networks.md

 But what would be a good output representation for deep neural networks in 3D?
 In our new paper [Occupancy Networks - Learning 3D Reconstruction in Function Space](https://avg.is.tuebingen.mpg.de/publications/occupancy-networks), we examine this question in depth and propose a new output representation, which allows to apply powerful deep architectures also to the 3D domain.

 # The Challenge
 In recent years, many groups have investigated different kinds of 3D output representation for learning-based 3D reconstruction.
 A very natural representation of 3D geometry are voxels.
-Voxels are a straighforward generalization of pixels to the 3D domain.
+Voxels are a straightforward generalization of pixels to the 3D domain.
 While using voxels sounds like a very good idea at first, they have  an important drawback which limits their applicability: while the memory requirements for 2D images grows quadratically with the resolution, the memory requirements of voxels grow cubically with the resolution.
 For example, when we try to convert a fully convolutional architecture for 2D images which operates at resolution 512 x 512 and which fits onto 1 GPU to  a 3D-convolutional architecture operating on voxels, we would need 512 GPUs to satisfy the memory requirements of our network.
-In practice, this means that architectures operating on voxels are usually restricted to very low resolution such as 32 or 64:
+In practice, this means that architectures operating on voxels are usually restricted to very low resolution such as 32<sup>3</sup> or 64<sup>3</sup>:

 <div style="text-align: center">
 <img src="{{ site.url }}/assets/posts/2019-04-24-occupancy-networks/voxels.gif" width="300" />